graphdeeplearning/website/content/post/benchmarking-gnns/index.md

 The lack of benchmarks have been a major issue in GNN literature as the **aforementioned requirements have not been strictly enforced**.

-We believe the a standard and unified benchmark framework should have --
+We believe that a standard and unified benchmark framework should have --

 1. an easy to use and reproducible coding framework
 2. rigorous and fair experimental setting